What is gene therapy?

 • Once inside the correct cell, the DNA is expressed by the cell’s normal machinery, leading to production of the therapeutic protein and treatment of the patient’s disease.

-An illustration to show the transfer of a new gene into the nucleus of a cell via a viral vector.
-Image credit: Genome Research Limited
+Illustration showing the transfer of a new gene into the nucleus of a cell via a viral vector.

 What are the challenges of gene therapy?